puwei/DanielTakeshi.github.io/_posts/2012-08-14-on-my-new-theory-of-computation-series.md

 ---
 <a href="http://seitad.wordpress.com/2012/08/14/on-my-new-theory-of-computation-series/2012-08-09-13-05-07/" rel="attachment wp-att-532"><img class="aligncenter size-full wp-image-532" title="2012-08-09 13.05.07" alt="" src="http://seitad.files.wordpress.com/2012/08/2012-08-09-13-05-07.jpg" width="500" height="160" /></a>

+**UPDATE** May 13, 2015: I only managed to do half of what I wanted for this series, but at least I did _something_.
+As of now, I'm not going to go back to working on this because my current academic and research interests have shifted.

 The fall 2012 semester is approaching.
 It&#8217;s not as fast as those [winter waves in Waimea Bay][1], but close enough.
 (Yes, the above photo I took is of the *same* beach &#8212; click for a larger view.)

 Here are all the courses I&#8217;m taking: